Helpifyr/Helpifyr/README.md

 # Jada Helpifyr

 Jada Helpifyr is an open-source personal assistant designed to help you with everyday tasks.
 With Jada Helpifyr, you can create reminders, schedule events, and manage your to-do list all in one place.
+# Join this open source project

+If you like to join  and contribute to this open source project, than please use this discord invite link to join our discord community where we all work together. [https://discord.gg/WPc966Th4d](https://discord.gg/WPc966Th4d "https://discord.gg/WPc966Th4d")

 ## Installation
 To install Jada Helpifyr, follow these steps: